 There is a big debate online and offline about gun control and about what a citizen can do to hide a gun.
 About what any of us can do to avoid being left without firepower in a time of need.
-While it is certain that bad guys will always find a way to get their hands on some reliable guns, even if a gun control policy is in effect, the question still remains…what about the good guys?
+It is certain that bad guys will always find a way to get their hands on some reliable guns, even if a gun control policy is in effect.
+However, the question still remains…what about the good guys?

 Before you start looking for places where you can hide your guns, you should learn first where not to hide a gun.
 You should never hide a gun around your home unless you’ve figured out ways of to make it undetectable.
 Otherwise, you may just as well wrap it up nicely for any opportunist burglars or some ‘authorities’ that use metal detectors, surface penetrating radars or even sniffing dogs.

-There are three common places that you can exploit to hide your guns when all the other guns are gone or when government agencies come knocking.
+There are three common places that you can exploit to hide your guns.
+Use them when all the other guns are gone or when government agencies come knocking.
 These places are: underground, above eye level and right in plain sight, but disguised so nobody can see what you’ve hidden.

 Try to hide a gun underground